Condemnation (song)

-"Condemnation" is a song by English electronic music band Depeche Mode, released on 13 September 1993 by Mute Records as the third single from the band eighth studio album, Songs of Faith and Devotion (1993).
+"Condemnation" is a song by the English electronic music band Depeche Mode, released on 13 September 1993 by Mute Records as the third single from the band's eighth studio album, Songs of Faith and Devotion (1993).
 The song reached No. 9 on the UK Singles Chart, No. 3 in Sweden, and No. 1 in Portugal.
 Its music video was directed by Anton Corbijn.

 The B-sides to the "Condemnation" single are remixes of "Death's Door" and "Rush" plus some live tracks from the Devotional Tour.
 "Death's Door" is a song from the 1991 Until the End of the World soundtrack.
 The original version, recorded by Martin Gore and Alan Wilder after the World Violation Tour was over, was exclusive to that album until the 2020s MODE box compilation.

+Background

+"Condemnation" was written by songwriter Martin Gore.
+In February 1992, the band convened at a villa near Madrid, Spain, to start the recording sessions for the album, at which time they were presented with the demo for the song.
+The sessions were fraught with struggles, as lead singer Dave Gahan was struggling with an addiction to heroin, and the rest of the band found themselves frequently at odds.